-Just 49% of the country’s territory is composed of land, encapsulating over 900 Mayan temples and primary jungle, home to the most striking species of native butterflies.
-The ocean is perhaps even more desirable, inhabited by the second largest living reef on the planet.
+Just 49% of the country’s territory is composed of land, encompassing over 900 Mayan temples and primary jungle, home to the most striking species of native butterflies.
+The ocean is perhaps even more impressive, inhabited by the second-largest living reef on the planet.

-The peninsula of Placencia in the south, is arguably the best spot for witnessing the spectacular marine life; sea turtles, manatees, rays and whale sharks rule over the reef, a short boat ride from the coast.
-Further north lies the town of Hopkins, where the palm-fringed beaches are dotted with locals (known as Garifuna’s, or in other words, “the drummers”) finding refuge from the midday sun, chewing on Wangla, a Belizean candy, washed down with rum.
+In the south, the peninsula of Placencia (“pleasant place,” the Spanish called it), is arguably the best spot for witnessing the spectacular marine life; sea turtles, manatees, rays and whale sharks rule over the reef, a short boat ride from the coast.
+Further north lies the town of Hopkins, where locals (known as Garifuna’s, “the drummers”) sit in the shade of huge palms, chewing on Wangla, a Belizean candy, washed down with rum.

-Internally, the untouched beauty of the rainforest and expansive rivers is enticing, even for the less intrepid.
-Our favourite spot, Chaa Creek, is situated in a secluded corner of the Cayo District, in a 400 acre nature reserve.
-From the comfort of a treetop villa or riverview suite, venture into the rainforest on foot or on horseback to visit the habitats of howler monkeys, armadillos or kinkajous.
-The nearby cave of Xibalba is believed to be the entrypoint to the Mayan underworld, and a trek to the top of the Mayan site of Xunantunich offers spectacular views across to Guatemala.
+Inland, lush expanses of rain forest and rivers are a playground for the intrepid.
+Our favourite spot, Chaa Creek, is situated in a secluded corner of the Cayo District, in a 400-acre nature reserve.
+From the comfort of a treetop villa or river view suite, venture into the rain forest on foot or on horseback to visit the howler monkeys, armadillos and kinkajou.
+The nearby cave of Xibalba is believed to be the entry point to the Mayan underworld, and a trek to the top of the Mayan site of Xunantunich offers spectacular views to Guatemala.

-Returning to the port, a comfortable private catamaran awaits, the table adorned with fresh seafood & rum cocktails, to see in the lazy afternoon siesta on the deck.
-Jesse, the captain and an experienced diver, winds through to the secluded atolls and white-sand beaches, to reach the best spots for exploring the reef, illuminated by colourful fish, sea turtles and rays.
-As the sun fades into a blue-orange haze, the yacht settles inside a quiet cove for a refreshing dip.
-This area of the ocean is so unspoilt, any movement in the water brings to life the bioluminescence, where small beads of light rise like fireflies to the deep blue surface.
+Returning to the port, a comfortable private catamaran awaits, the table adorned with fresh seafood & rum cocktails, to see in the lazy afternoon siesta.
+Jesse, captain and an experienced diver, winds through the secluded atolls and along powdery beaches, to reach the best spots for exploring the reef, illuminated by kaleidoscopic fish, sea turtles and rays.
+As the sun fades, the yacht settles inside a quiet cove for a refreshing dip.
+This area of the ocean is so unspoilt, any movement in the water brings the bio-luminescence to life, where small beads of light rise like fireflies to the surface.

-The majority of the country’s diverse ecosystem is yet to be uncovered, and the ocean is arguably the most fascinating place to start.
+The majority of the country’s diverse ecosystem is yet to be fully discovered, and the ocean is a dazzling place to start.